deanberris/cpp-netlib-boostcon-paper/cpp-netlib.rst

 source, liberally licensed, and allowed you to use them directly in your programs without linking to external static or shared libraries.

-The stated scope of the library included the requriement to implement everything as header-only C++ components.
+The stated scope of the library included the requirement to implement everything as header-only C++ components.
 This meant that the code would rely on template metaprogramming and as much static polymorphism [#]_ as possible to achieve the same level of quality that the dynamic non-header-only libraries were providing.